cs2952x-stock-prediction/simclr-financial-embedding/README.md

    - converting to log-space
    - embedding class labels

+   **NOTE:** Besides the data, `data/processed/dataset/` might hold _models_ used in the processing pipeline.
+   For example, we scale with sklearn's StandardScaler and then save the scaler for transforming/undoing data later.

 ### Training and Config Files

 Training files are at the top-level of the `src` folder.